Bbnesheim/comma/PRD.md

 1. Land on homepage → see latest or highlighted release → click into product → purchase.
 2. Browse catalog by format/series (e.g., vinyl, digital, compilations) from nav or homepage.
+3. Land on homepage → discover artists via featured carousel/list → click into artist landing page.
-3. Discover editorial content / blog posts (e.g., mix series, interviews).
+4. Discover editorial content / blog posts (e.g., mix series, interviews).
-4. Sign up for newsletter for release announcements.
+5. Sign up for newsletter for release announcements.
-5. Quickly access info like About/Story, Contact, and Social links.
+6. Quickly access info like About/Story, Contact, and Social links.

 ## 5. Functional Requirements